MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ### Enable Azure Information Protection

 All you have to do to integrate Azure Information Protection with Defender for Cloud Apps is click a single checkbox.
-By enabling automatic scan, you enable searching for Azure Information Protection classification labels on your Office 365 files without the need to create a policy.
-After you enable it, if you have files in your cloud environment that are labeled with Azure Information Protection classification labels, you'll see them in Defender for Cloud Apps.
+By enabling automatic scan, you enable searching for Microsoft Information Protection sensitivity labels on your Office 365 files without the need to create a policy.
+After you enable it, if you have files in your cloud environment that are labeled with Microsoft Information Protection sensitivity labels, you'll see them in Defender for Cloud Apps.

 To enable Defender for Cloud Apps to scan files with content inspection enabled for classification labels:

 1. In Defender for Cloud Apps, under the settings cog, select the **Settings** page under the **System** heading.

     ![Settings menu.](media/azip-system-settings.png)
-1. Under **Azure Information Protection**, select **Automatically scan new files for Azure Information Protection classification labels**.
+1. Under **Azure Information Protection**, select **Automatically scan new files for Microsoft Information Protection sensitivity labels**.

     ![enable azure information protection.](media/enable-azip.png)

 After enabling Azure Information Protection, you'll be able to see files that have classification labels and filter them per label in Defender for Cloud Apps.
-After Defender for Cloud Apps is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Azure Information Protection classification labels (with or without protection) in the Defender for Cloud Apps portal, by adding them directly to files or by configuring a file policy to apply classification labels automatically as a governance action.
+After Defender for Cloud Apps is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Microsoft Information Protection sensitivity labels (with or without protection) in the Defender for Cloud Apps portal, by adding them directly to files or by configuring a file policy to apply classification labels automatically as a governance action.

 > [!NOTE]
 > Automatic scan does not scan existing files until they are modified again.
-To scan existing files for Azure Information Protection classification labels, you must have at least one **File policy** that includes content inspection.
+To scan existing files for Microsoft Information Protection sensitivity labels, you must have at least one **File policy** that includes content inspection.
 If you have none, create a new **File policy**, delete all the preset filters, under **Inspection method** select **Built-in DLP**.
 In the **Content inspection** field, select **Include files that match a preset expression** and select any predefined value, and save the policy.
-This enables content inspection, which automatically detects Azure Information Protection classification labels.
+This enables content inspection, which automatically detects Microsoft Information Protection sensitivity labels.

 #### Set internal and external tags

 By default, Defender for Cloud Apps scans classification labels that were defined in your organization as well as external ones defined by other organizations.

 To ignore classification labels set external to your organization, in the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), go under **Settings** and **Azure Information Protection**.
-Select **Only scan files for Azure Information Protection classification labels and content inspection warnings from this tenant**.
+Select **Only scan files for Microsoft Information Protection sensitivity labels and content inspection warnings from this tenant**.

 ![ignore labels.](media/azip-ignore.png)